Canada Exports – US/Canada Equivalence Arrangement

 - Livestock products must be produced without antibiotics as attested by suppliers or supplier certifiers.

-Critical Variance Risk Assessment for Equivalency (back to top)
+Critical Variance Risk Assessment

 - Cole crops, including kale, collards, etc.